Flying fish: Barbados

 Barbados is known as "the land of the flying fish", and the fish is one of the national symbols of the country.
 Once abundant, it migrated between the warm, coral-filled Atlantic Ocean surrounding the island of Barbados and the plankton-rich outflows of the Orinoco River in Venezuela.

 Just after the completion of the Bridgetown Harbor / Deep Water Harbor in Bridgetown, Barbados had an increase of ship visits, linking the island to the world.
 The overall health of the coral reefs surrounding Barbados suffered due to ship-based pollution.
 Additionally, Barbadian overfishing pushed them closer to the Orinoco delta, no longer returning to Barbados in large numbers.
 Today, the flying fish only migrate as far north as Tobago, around 120 nmi southwest of Barbados.
 Despite the change, flying fish remain a coveted delicacy.

 Many aspects of Barbadian culture center around the flying fish; it is depicted on coins, as sculptures in fountains, in artwork, and as part of the official logo of the Barbados Tourism Authority.
 Additionally, the Barbadian coat of arms features a pelican and dolphinfish on either side of the shield, but the dolphinfish resembles a flying fish.
 Furthermore, actual artistic renditions and holograms of the flying fish are also present within the Barbadian passport.

 Maritime disputes

 Flying fish have also been gaining in popularity in other islands, fueling several maritime disputes.
 In 2006, the council of the United Nations Convention on the Law of the Sea fixed the maritime boundaries between Barbados and Trinidad and Tobago over the flying fish dispute, which gradually raised tensions between the neighbours.
 The ruling stated both countries must preserve stocks for the future.
 Barbadian fishers still follow the flying fish southward.

+Indonesia

+Makassar fishermen in south Sulawesi have been catching flying fish (torani) in special boats called patorani for centuries developing their own sailing traditions along the way.
+These fishermen were able to sail as far as Kimberley region in west of Australia reaching the indigenous people there.
+The Indosiar channel was also prominently featured a flying fish in its logo during commercial breaks and on its ident only from 2000 to 2012.

 Prehistoric analogues

 The oldest known fossil of a flying or gliding fish are those of the extinct family Thoracopteridae, dating back to the Middle Triassic, 235–242 million years ago.
-However, they are not related to modern flying fish, with the wing-like pectoral fins being convergently evolved in both lineages.
+However, they are thought to be basal neopterygians and are not related to modern flying fish, with the wing-like pectoral fins being convergently evolved in both lineages.
+Similarly, the Cheirothricidae of the Late Cretaceous also similarly evolved wing-like pectoral fins that were likely also used for gliding, but are indeterminate eurypterygians; they are possibly Aulopiformes, which would make them most closely related to lizardfish.